 Note that many of my assumptions about full decentralization closely correspond to Oates' (1972) and Tiebout's (1956) ideas about fiscal federalism.
 The correspondence principle applies: the tax revenue is generated within a region and expended for purposes that only benefit the citizens in this region, and there are no interregional fiscal externalities in terms of taxes or public goods.
 Also, the decision maker is elected by the constituency in this region.
-Further, the single-voter assumption captures a regional structure with a homogenous constituency which may be the result of self-selection into homogenous regions, or the outcome of a suitable definition of regions.
+Further, the single-voter assumption is for simplicity and may be seen as capturing a regional structure with a homogenous constituency which may be the result of self-selection into homogenous regions, or the outcome of a suitable definition of regions.
 An extension of the analysis to a situation with multiple voters is discussed in section 6.